 Smart contracts are written using specific programming languages that compile to EVM bytecode (low-level machine instructions called opcodes).

-Not only do smart contracts serve as open source libraries, they are essentially open API services that run 24/7 and can't be taken down.
-Smart contracts provide public functions which applications (dapps) may interact with, without needing permission.
-Any application may integrate with deployed smart contracts to compose functionality (such as data feeds or decentralized exchanges).
-Anyone can deploy new smart contracts to Ethereum in order to add custom functionality to meet their application's needs.
+Not only do smart contracts serve as open source libraries, they are essentially open API services that are always running and can't be taken down.
+Smart contracts provide public functions which users and applications (dapps) may interact with, without needing permission.
+Any application may integrate with deployed smart contracts to compose functionality, such as adding data feeds or to support token swaps.
+Additionally, anyone can deploy new smart contracts to Ethereum in order to add custom functionality to meet their application's needs.

 As a dapp developer, you'll need to write smart contracts only if you want to add custom functionality on the Ethereum blockchain.
 You may find you can achieve most or all of your project's needs by merely integrating with existing smart contracts, for instance if you want to support payments in stablecoins or enable decentralized exchange of tokens.

-In order for an application to interact with the Ethereum blockchain (i.e. read blockchain data and/or send transactions to the network), it must connect to an Ethereum node.
+In order for an application to interact with the Ethereum blockchain, it must connect to an Ethereum node.
+Connecting to a node allows you to read blockchain data and/or send transactions to the network.

-By connecting your application to an Ethereum node (via a JSON RPC spec), your application is able to read data from the blockchain (such as user account balances) as well as broadcast new transactions to the network (such as transferring ETH between user accounts or executing functions of smart contracts).
+By connecting your application to an Ethereum node (via the JSON-RPC API), your application is able to read data from the blockchain (such as user account balances) as well as broadcast new transactions to the network (such as transferring ETH between user accounts or executing functions of smart contracts).

-Many convenience libraries (built and maintained by Ethereum's open source community) allow your end user applications to connect to and communicate with the Ethereum blockchain.
+Many convenience libraries (built and maintained by Ethereum's open source community) allow your applications to connect to and communicate with the Ethereum blockchain.

 If your user-facing application is a web app, you may choose to

 While these APIs are not a necessary piece of the stack, they abstract away much of the complexity of interacting directly with an Ethereum node.
-They also provide utility functions (e.g. converting ETH to Gwei) so as a developer you can spend less time dealing with the intricacies of Ethereum clients and more time focused on the unique functionality of your application.
+They also provide utility functions (e.g. converting ETH to Gwei) so as a developer you can spend less time dealing with the intricacies of Ethereum clients and more time focused on the functionality specific to your application.